codebar/tutorials/js/lesson3/tutorial.md

 1. Empty the text field after adding the item to the list.
 2. Use jQuery's `focus()` method to place the cursor back in the text field after clicking the button.

+If you don't know how to use the focus() method, try searching for it in the [jQuery documentation](http://api.jquery.com/).
+There are some code examples illustrating how to use it.

 ###Label items

-To label items, update the html of the list item being added to the list, so it includes a label.
+To label items as "pending" or "done", add the below html code to the html for the new list item that you wrote at the beginning of the tutorial.

 `<span class='label pending'>Pending</span>`